SONGDONGYUAN1994/PseudotimeDE/README.md

 # pseudotimeDE
-a valid and robust statistical method forinferring differential gene expression along cell pseudotime(by incorporating uncertainty of pseudotime inference) fromsingle-cell gene expression data
+a valid and robust statistical method forinferring differential gene expression along cell pseudotime(by incorporating uncertainty of pseudotime inference) from single-cell gene expression data